sandmanns/gefaar/README.md

 Select exemplary input file 'Example/Input/Examplary_input.txt' (for data on one year) or file 'Example/Input/Exemplary_input_3years.txt' (for data on three consecutive years) and separator `Tab`.
 Execute `Read in file`.

-Select column 'Species' for `...species`, 'Clinic' for `...clinic/unit`, 'Specimen' for `...specimen`, 'Date' for `...date`, 'yyyy-mm-dd' for `-> date format` and 'Ampicillin' for `...first antimicrobial agent`.
+Select column 'Species' for `...species`, 'Clinic' for `...clinic/unit`, 'Specimen' for `...specimen`, 'Date' for `...date`, 'yyyy-mm-dd' for `-> date format`, 'Isolate' for `...first isolate and 'Ampicillin' for `...first antimicrobial agent`.
 Execute `Configure input`.

 As an alternative, select `Load demo data` (data on three consecutive years) and execute `Read in file`.

-Columns containing information on species, clinic/unit, specimen, date, date format and first antimicrobial agent are already defined correctly by default ('Species' for `...species`, 'Clinic' for `...clinic/unit`, 'Material' for `...specimen`, 'Date' for `...date`, 'yyyy-mm-dd' for `-> date format` and 'Ampicillin' for `...first antimicrobial agent`).
+Columns containing information on species, clinic/unit, specimen, date, date format, first isolate and first antimicrobial agent are already defined correctly by default ('Species' for `...species`, 'Clinic' for `...clinic/unit`, 'Material' for `...specimen`, 'Date' for `...date`, 'yyyy-mm-dd' for `-> date format`, 'Isolate' for `...First isolate` and 'Ampicillin' for `...first antimicrobial agent`).
 Execute `Configure input`.

 ## Pathogen statistics